Bird Friendly City

-There are many things we can all do to reduce artificial light at night including: turning off exterior decorative lighting, extinguishing pot and flood-lights, install automatic motion sensors and controls wherever possible, down-shield exterior lighting to eliminate horizontal glare and all light directed upward, to name a few.
+- There are many things we can all do to reduce artificial light at night including: turning off exterior lighting, install automatic motion sensors and controls wherever possible, and down-shield exterior lighting to eliminate light directed upwards, to name a few.

 In the News